DSCGracepoly/30daysofcode/README.md

-# Day 13 Challenge
+# Day 14 Challenge

-Day 13 challenge goes like this
+Day 14 challenge goes like this
-> Make your web app mobile responsive, this might mean completely scraping out the initial design as its suppose to be mobile first
+> We are tweaking our web app to add user details page, so the challenge for today is to add a user details page to the web app that will show the details of any selected user.

 ### What to learn

 With this challenge, you will learn

-1) Use of CSS media queries
+1) Use of CSS for navigation
-2) Responsive Designs
+2) Html linking